 Nevada state regulations (which have been in place since 1997) define short-term health insurance in Nevada as a plan that lasts no more than 185 days.
 The coverage cannot be renewed, but can be extended if the insured is hospitalized on the day that the policy would have terminated, with the extended policy period covering the remainder of the patient’s hospital stay.

-At least five insurance companies offer short-term health insurance plans in Nevada as of 2022:
+At least six insurance companies offer short-term health insurance plans in Nevada as of 2023:

 - Companion Life Insurance Company